digital-asset/daml/docs/source/getting-started/path-variables.rst

 Verifying the changes
 =====================

-In order for the changes to take effect you will need to restart the terminal, by closing the terminal program and starting it again.
+In order for the changes to take effect you will need to restart your computer.
+After the restart, please follow the instructions below to verify that everything was set up correctly.

 Please verify the JAVA_HOME variable by running::